Simpson-Computer-Technologies-Research/LaTeX/Calculus/Notes/main.md

 # Integration with U-Substitution and Natural Logarithms
-The best way to solve complex logarithms that contain a binomial in both the numerator and denomator of f(x) is to use u-substitution.
+We can solve a complex integral that contains a binomial in both the numerator and denominator of $f(x)$ using u-substitution.

 ### **Question 1:**
 Solve the integral below using u-substitution and natural logarithms.